 Henna & cassia work by binding to the keratin of the hair cuticles.
 Henna, Cassia & Indigo are translucent dyes - which means that your starting hair colour will be seen through the plant dye.
 Henna adds colour, not change it ;) This means that you can make your hair colour richer or darker, but alas not lighter.

 If your hair is very light, dye resistant or damaged from chemicals, you may need more than one application.
 You can dye over chemically dyed and processed hair, but the results may be unpredictable.
 Always do a test first.
 Bleaching highlights into hair that has been dyed with henna and indigo gives unpredictable results.
 Test first.

-If your hair is undamaged & you follow the instructions properly, this dye does NOT gradually wash out. (it’s also permanent on the nails, so gloves are advised!)
+If your hair is undamaged & you follow the instructions properly, this henna & indigo do NOT gradually wash out. (it’s also permanent on the nails, so gloves are advised!)

 Every time you dye with henna and indigo, your hair will take up more color.
 If your hair doesn't come out as dark as you want, just dye it again.
 If your hair is as dark as you want, you can prevent gradual darkening by just doing the roots.

 Harvest some of your hair from your hairbrush and do a test for the colour you’re attempting before henna’ing your hair (using instructions below).
 If it’s not what you wanted, collect more hair & test again.

 When attempting to henna the hair on your head for the first time, I recommend doing just a small test section that isn’t obvious (like behind your ear).
 If you are having a reaction (we can all be allergic to natural things!) please rinse out immediately.
 I also advise that you use a slightly lighter mix than you think you want first.
 The reason: you can always go darker on the next test, but you can’t go lighter if you accidentally go too dark!